nerasan/smatch/readme.md

   * Simplified - only shows character name and the result in a table format
 * Mobile friendly to allow users to simply screenshot their profile page and share their Smatch card.

+## User Feedback

+* Edit profile page: have the switch code field automatically populate dashes when typing in so users are not lost on which digit they are on.

 ## Challenges

 * After editing an added match, the matches were no longer showing up correctly.
 (For example: match id #1 was showing the character used and the result from match id #2) -  ***FIXED***